-2001 Chrysler Sebring Repair Question
+2001 Chrysler Sebring

-are you used to a car starting instantly? or did this 1 change since you've had it?
+Are you used to a car starting instantly?
+Or did this 1 change since you've had it?

 No, not instantly, but the previous vehicle we had was a chrysler town and country and that started much quicker than this.
 It just seems to me there must be something that helps it start quicker that must not be working or clogged, this is just out of my deductive reasoning.
 It seems as though it is taxing on the starter to get it fired up but it runs just fine when it is running, the t and c turned over maybe twice and started this turns over maybe 15 times or so before it starts.